LintlyCI/Lintly-Docs/docs/index.md

 ## Pull Requests

-When a pull request is opened on GitHub, Lintly will get notified via a web hook and begin linting the changes.
+When a pull request is opened on GitHub or GitLab, Lintly will get notified via a web hook and begin linting the changes.
 If there are any violations found then Lintly will comment on the pull request.
 There are two ways that Lintly can comment on pull requests:

 1. [Pull request reviews](https://help.github.com/articles/about-pull-request-reviews/) (comment on individual lines)
 2. A single comment with all violations